debpal/BharatFinTrack/README.md

 ## Easy Installation

-To install `BharatFinTrack`, use pip:
+To install, use pip:

 ```bash
 pip install BharatFinTrack
 ```

 ## Quickstart
-Here’s a brief example of how to use `BharatFinTrack`:
+A brief example of how to start:

 ```python
 >>> import BharatFinTrack